Rishikesh973/DTMF-Receiver-Logic-Synthesis-and-Physical-Design-/README.md

 Tip: You can get help on all the library attributes by entering: help attribute library
 Tip: You can use the help command to get help on any attribute.
-List the libraries that are louded into Genuх.
+List the libraries that are louded into Genus.

 Use the get db command.
 Example: get_db library For this lab, you can ignore the warnings printed by the tool.